AaronOrtega1/127.0.0.1/02-Resources/1745455345-the-basic-probability-formula.md

 ---
 link: "[[1744386076-learning-data-science-udemy-course|Learning Data Science Udemy Course]]"
 aliases:
-  - The Basic Probaility Formula
+  - The Basic Probability Formula
 tags:
   - resource
   - data-science
   - math
+  - probability
 created_date: 2025/04/23
 ---
-# The Basic Probaility Formula
+# The Basic Probability Formula
 ## Summary
-- We express probailities with numbers to compute them easier.
+- We express probabilities with numbers to compute them easier.
 	- $P(A) = \frac{preferred (favourable)}{all (sample\ space)}$
-		- $A -> event$
+		- $A$ -> event
-		- $P(A) -> Probability$
+		- $P(A)$ -> Probability
 - The probability of two events is the product of each event individually.
 	- $P(A\ and\ B) = P(A)\cdot P(B)$
 ## Key Ideas